 Abdolrasoul Dorri-Esfahani is an Iranian-Canadian accountant and former adviser to the governor of the Central Bank of Iran.
 He oversaw negotiations on the 2015 Joint Comprehensive Plan of Action's banking provisions, also known as the Iran nuclear deal.

 Dorri-Esfahani was accused of having links to British intelligence and giving sensitive information to the United States in exchange for payments by both countries.

-In October 2017, the judiciary announced that Dorri-Esfahani had been sentenced to five years in prison and Iran’s Tasnim News Agency reported that he would return to jail to begin his sentence.
-His appeal was rejected, even though Iran’s intelligence minister claimed that Dorri-Esfahani was innocent and had even cooperated with the ministry’s counterintelligence branch.
+In October 2017, the judiciary announced that Dorri-Esfahani had been sentenced to five years in prison, and Iran’s Tasnim News Agency reported that he would return to jail to begin his sentence.
+Even though Iran’s intelligence minister claimed that Dorri-Esfahani was innocent and had even cooperated with the ministry’s counterintelligence branch, his appeal was rejected.